12 Best Helpdesk Software in 2026

 Key capabilities

 Pricing: Free for up to 3 agents (email ticketing only).
-Express is $7/agent, Standard $14, Professional $23, Enterprise $40, which is where Zia AI lives.
+Express is $7/agent, Standard $14, Professional $23, and Enterprise $40, where Zia AI lives.
 Confirm at zoho.com.

 Where it falls short: The AI features are gated to the top Enterprise tier, and Zia is lighter than the dedicated AI platforms higher on this list.
 The product shines if you are a Zoho shop; outside that ecosystem the integration advantage mostly disappears, and the free tier is too bare to run a real desk.